pudly/schmopera-hugo/content/articles/how-its-made-stage-combat.md

 ---
-title: "How it's made: stage combat"
+title: "How it&#039;s made: stage combat"
 ---

 ## What do you think makes the difference between an onstage fight that is so-so, versus believable?